Ulydev/push/README.md

 push
 ==============

-push is a simple resolution-handling library to allows you to focus on making your game with a fixed resolution.
+push is a simple resolution-handling library that allows you to focus on making your game with a fixed resolution.

 ![image](https://media.giphy.com/media/xTb1RycLHeAOPDownu/giphy.gif)